rummyfairplaydesk.com Latest Edition

 Core Summary

-To successfully declare in Indian 13 card rummy, you must organize all 13 cards into valid groups, including at least two sequences , one of which must be a Pure Sequence (three or more consecutive cards of the same suit without a Joker).
-Failure to meet these specific requirements results in a "Wrong Declaration," whi...
+To successfully declare in Indian Rummy, you must organize all 13 cards into valid sequences and sets.
+The absolute requirement is at least two sequences , one of which must be a Pure Sequence (three or more consecutive cards of the same suit without a Joker).
+If you declare without a pure sequence or with incorrectly ...

 Key Modules